HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-040: The HUD includes a gear menu (ℹ, version, ⚙) to toggle the info and debug panels; mobile shows virtual buttons.
 - FR-041: Supports **fullscreen** toggle; start/clear/fail screens have clickable **restart** buttons.
 - FR-042: Provides an **orientation guard overlay**: mobile portrait shows a mask and pauses the game, prompting rotation to landscape.
-- FR-043: The settings menu offers a **developer switch** that reveals the debug panel, log controls, and level design mode when enabled.
+- FR-043: The settings menu offers a **developer switch** that reveals the debug panel, log controls, and a level editor for developers and testers when enabled.

 **Platform / Release**
 - FR-050: The game can be installed and launched offline with cached resources and versioning.